Six Things Prospective Students Should Know

 Conveniently located near Los Angeles and Santa Monica, Pepperdine's Malibu campus allows students to explore the city through concerts, shopping, and sports events.
 Our student activities office is always at work preparing exciting events for students.
 Ranging from talent shows to carnival rides, events put on by the Student Programming Board consistently will keep your calendar booked with extraordinary activities throughout the week.

-The Pepperdine Volunteer Center also gives students the opportunity to explore Los Angeles by giving back to the community through a variety of service projects and volunteer engagements.
+The office of Community Engagement and Service also gives students the opportunity to explore Los Angeles by giving back to the community through a variety of service projects and volunteer engagements.
 Your weekend might begin with a sunrise yoga session on the beach and end with an Imagine Dragons concert on Alumni Park.
 The possibilities are endless!

 3. Opportunities on campus for spiritual growth abound.